 This client applied for the role of Transport Inspector within a state (QLD) government department.
 A total of 96 candidates applied; 15 were shortlisted and chosen for the interview phase including my client.
-The written application involved the preparation of a three page statement in cover letter format addressing six criteria.
-Following are excerpts from three of the criteria.
+The written application involved the preparation of a three-page statement in cover letter format addressing six criteria.
+Following are excerpts from two of the criteria.

 Demonstrated competence in undertaking and supervising complex and sensitive audits, vehicle inspections and investigations.